haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 <a class="prompt prompt-info">Find the mouse MDM2 entry in UniProt using the search box on the home page.
 </a>

-The correct UniProt entry is **“P23804 – E3 ubiquitin-protein ligase Mdm2 [Mus musculus]**” This protein has no experimentally solved 3D structure.
+The correct UniProt entry is **“P23804 – E3 ubiquitin-protein ligase Mdm2 [Mus musculus]**”.
+This protein has no experimentally solved 3D structure.
 Therefore, we will use a predicted model from AlphaFold.

 <a class="prompt prompt-info">Click on the section ‘Structure’ (on the left) or scroll down until you reach it, and click on “AlphaFold predicted structure” to download the .pdb file.
 </a>